GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Various studies indicate that the optimal team size is between 2 and 5, with 3 being the mode.
-With more than 5 team members, team management begins to dominate the work.
+> ### When I was at what I would consider the peak of my abilities, I had extremely trustworthy intuition.
+I would do things and they would just turn out right.
 >
-> ~ *Daniel T. Barry*
+> ~ *L. Peter Deutsch*

 ---
 ## 🏎 Quick Facts